boddicker/boddicker.github.io/about.md

 Hello!

-skill.Build is a record of my thoughts, pursuits, and interests.
+skillBuild is a record of my thoughts, pursuits, and interests.
 I'll write about poker, coding, productivity, coffee, books, minimalism, travel, and other stuff.

 This site was built with Jekyll, a static-site generator.
 Thanks to John Otander for creating the [theme](https://github.com/johnotander/pixyll) powering the site.